bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 best knowledge WebTransport does not yet contain any signalling or media negotiation similar to how WebRTC would use SDP offer/answer exchanges, so some form of session establishment mechanism like SIP/3 could be used.
 Warp uses unidirectional streams for sending media.
 Media is sent in ISO-BMFF "segments", similar to MPEG-DASH, with each stream carrying a single segment.
-This can easily be used with the resered media stream type reserved in
+This can easily be used with the reserved media stream type reserved in
 {{unidirectional-streams}}.

 {{QuicR-Arch}} is openly hostile to the usage of SDP, and {{QuicR-Proto}} defines the QuicR Manifest for advertising